ut-cuip/utc-cuip-purple-air-json-server/README.md

 ## Running

-To run, just call `python run.py` (or `pipenv run python run.py` if using PIpenv).
+`python run.py` (or `pipenv run python run.py` if using PIpenv) starts the Flask server and Kafka consumer on separate threads.

 Once running, data is visible at [http://localhost:3100/api](http://localhost:3100/api) as raw JSON.
 You can also use JQuery to query this address and retrieve this JSON as a callback.

 Kafka topic names and servers are contained within the `config.ini` file.